 1999 \$ 18,778

-2000
+2000 35,354

 2001 20,712

-2002
+2002 17,534

-2003
+2003 17,424

-Thereafter 151,569
+Thereafter

 \$261,371

 =======

 The Company has bank lines of credit aggregating \$164 million, of which \$56 million was outstanding at December 31, 1998.
 Included in the bank lines is a \$135 million revolving credit facility.
 The revolving credit facility provides for both "standby loans" and "offered rate loans."
 Standby loans are made ratably by all lenders under the revolving credit facility, while offered rate loans are, subject to the terms and conditions of the credit facility, separately negotiated between the Company and one or more members of the lending syndicate.
 Standby loans bear interest at a rate equal to either (a) the London Interbank Offered Rate plus a margin equal to 0.150% to 0.405% depending on the ratio of debt to total capitalization, or (b) the greater of (1) the Federal Funds Effective Rate plus 0.5%, and (2) the Prime Rate.
 Offered rate loans bear interest at a fixed rate negotiated with the lender or lenders making such loans.
-Under the revolving credit facility, the Company is obligated to pay certain fees, including (a) a quarterly facility fee to each lender under the credit facility equal to a percentage, varying from 0.100% to 0.220% (depending on the ratio of debt to total capitalization), of each lender's total commitment, whether used or unused, under the revolving credit facility and (b) certain administrative fees to the administrative agent and documentation agent under the revolving credit facility.
+Under the revolving credit facility fee to each lender under the credit facility equal to a percentage, varying from 0.100% to 0.220% (depending on the ratio of debt to total capitalization), of each lender's total commitment, whether used or unused, under the revolving credit facility and (b) certain administrative fees to the administrative agent and documentation agent under the revolving credit facility.
 The revolving credit facility will expire on July 13, 2001, unless earlier terminated pursuant to its terms and conditions.
 The unsecured promissory note agreements and lines of credit provide for restrictions with respect to additional borrowings, maintenance of minimum working capital and payment of dividends.